 Connect Santa Fe

 Walkability is a driver of economic development.
-A 2012 study of 66 areas in Washington DC by the Metropolitan Policy Project of the Brookings Institution found that “more walkable places perform better economically.
-For neighborhoods within metropolitan Washington, as the number of environmental features that facilitate walkability and attract pedestrians increase, so do office, residential, and retail rents, retail revenues, and for-sale residential values.”
+More walkable places perform better economically.
+For neighborhoods within metropolitan areas, as the number of environmental features that facilitate walkability and attract pedestrians increase, so do office, residential, and retail rents, retail revenues, and for-sale residential values.

 Walkability promotes public health.
 Much of the original impulse to promote walkability came from the public health sector, such as the Irvine-Minnesota Inventory, the first in-depth assessment tool for walkability.

 Walkability promotes public safety.
-Quite simply, having more people on the street is a deterrent to crime.
+Having more people on the street is a deterrent to crime.
 There are more eyes, more people to contact police or other first responders, more people to aid those in distress.
-Designing a “walk-friendly community” can also significantly reduce the hazards to pedestrians from automobile traffic–motivating the Federal Highway Administration and FedEx to partner in promoting walkability.
+Designing a “walk-friendly community” can also significantly reduce the hazards to pedestrians from automobile traffic.

 Walkability is an amenity for residents.
 A 2011 study by the National Association of Realtors shows an increased preference among Americans for mixed-use neighborhoods where homes, stores, restaurants, parks and other amenities are within walking distance.
 An expanded Downtown Santa Fe anchored by the Railyard to the south and the Plaza to the north also provides an expanded civic zone, with ample space for residents as well as tourists, and increased opportunities for public art and public programs attractive to residents.